hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 CLOUD_CREDENTIAL=~/ec2.credential
 ```

-Create two text files in your home directory.
+Create two text files in your home folder.
 The file `ec2.identity` should contain your access key and the file
 `ec2.credential` should contain your secret key.

 ***NOTE:*** *For a full description of the file `simulator.properties`, please see the [Simulator.Properties File Description section](#simulator-properties-file-description).*